 The comprehensive project started as a competition win in the year 2014.
 Since then, Maanlumo has designed the general plan and the landscape architectural vision for the whole area.
 After that, work has continued with construction planning on several parallel projects.

 The concept of the public spaces is based on the intertwining of the new urban environment and the natural environment of Lake Näsijärvi and Tammerkoski rapids.
-A small cape Nyrkkäkallio beside Tammerkoski houses the only existing natural vegetation of the area since most of the shoreline was created on an landfill area.
-Moving along the shoreline from Nyrkkäkallio towards Kiiskisaarenpuisto Park the park changes slowly from natural to more urban.
+A small cape Nyrkkäkallio beside Tammerkoski houses the only existing natural vegetation of the area since most of the shoreline was created on a landfill area.
+Moving along the shoreline from Nyrkkäkallio towards Kiiskisaarenpuisto Park, the park changes slowly from natural to more urban.
 The vegetation is designed with natural and dynamic aspects and a lot of recycled materials are used for example in the stone walls, pavements and shoreline construction.

-Landscape architecture: Landscape architecture office Maanlumo Ltd
+Landscape architecture: Maanlumo

 Architecture and construction design of the bridges and channel structures: Engineering office Pontek Ltd

 Construction planning: Aihio Architects Ltd (Gustaf Asp Square’s stairs and walls), Engineering office Suunnittelukide Ltd (shoreside wooden docks)

 Lighting Design: Lighting Design Collective Ltd (general plan), Ramboll Finland Ltd (construction design)